Ancient Monuments Act 1931: Details

-The Ancient Monuments Protection Act 1882 had begun the process of establishing legal protection for some of Britain's ancient monuments; these had all been prehistoric sites, such as ancient tumuli.
-The Ancient Monuments Protection Act 1900 had continued this process, empowering the government's Commissioners of Works and local county councils to protect a wider range of properties.
-In 1908 a royal commission concluded that there were gaps between these two pieces of legislation, and the Ancient Monuments Protection Act 1910.
-These were felt to be unwieldy, and the Ancient Monuments Consolidation and Amendment Act 1913 repealed all three, replacing them with the new Ancient Monuments Board to oversee the protection of such monuments.
+The Ancient Monuments Protection Act 1882 (45 & 46 Vict. c.
+73) had begun the process of establishing legal protection for some of Britain's ancient monuments; these had all been prehistoric sites, such as ancient tumuli.
+The Ancient Monuments Protection Act 1900 (63 & 64 Vict. c.
+34) had continued this process, empowering the government's Commissioners of Works and local county councils to protect a wider range of properties.
+In 1908 a royal commission concluded that there were gaps between these two pieces of legislation, and the Ancient Monuments Protection Act 1910 (10 Edw.
+7 & 1 Geo.
+5. c.
+3).
+These were felt to be unwieldy, and the Ancient Monuments Consolidation and Amendment Act 1913 (3 & 4 Geo.
+5. c.
+32) repealed all three, replacing them with the new Ancient Monuments Board to oversee the protection of such monuments.
 Powers were given for the board, with parliamentary approval, to issue preservation orders and to protect the lands immediately around an ancient monument.

-The Ancient Monuments Act 1931 was passed to deal with gaps in this system.
+The 1931 act was passed to deal with gaps in this system.
 In particular, the new act extended the definition of an ancient monument to include a cave or an underground archaeological artefact; it also extended the powers of the state to manage development in the area around an ancient monument, allowing them to introduce preservation schemes to protect the wider neighbourhood.

+Subsequent developments

+The whole act was repealed by section 64(3) of, and schedule 5 to, the Ancient Monuments and Archaeological Areas Act 1979, which came into force in England and Wales on 9 October 1981, and in Scotland on 30 November 1981.